toricls/github-codebuild-integration/README.md

 _**NOTE: If you plan installing github-codebuild-integration into multiple AWS regions, you may create an S3 bucket for each AWS region.**_

 ### Per-Project Resources

-_**NOTE: Make sure you've created your AWS CodeBuild project before proceeding to the next steps.**_

 #### Configure parameters